LorcaSnep/SlimeVR-CheeseCake-Neo/README.md

+To begin, this repository serves as an archive of my work relating to this project for the purposes of my university studies.
+All items in this repository are work in progress and are NOT finalized

-This repository serves as an archive of my work with the Slime-VR Cheesecake trackers.
-Having used these trackers for some time, I quite like them.
+Having used a set of Cheesecake Blueberry trackers for some time, I quite like them.
 The hardware is well designed and the compact design of all the components makes everything extremely comfortable for long-term wear.

 However, the ESP-12F processor is the one pain point that I have had with these trackers.
 Of the set of 6 modules I purchased and installed on a set of 6 boards, half of them had connectivity issues.
 Also, they are quite expensive to get from Digikey at almost 7 USD per piece.
 As the ESP8266 has been discontinued by Espressif, there is a limit for how long the ESP12F will be available.
 I began this project with two goals; design a new board based on the ESP32-C3, utilize parts only from Digikey to limit the impact of tarrifs, and keep the form factor the same so the boards can be swapped into existing cases.